Yuhala/intel-sgx-real-time-ecrts/README.md

 - We provide code in three folders corresponding to each system to be tested.
 This readme provides instructions on how to setup and test these systems.

 ## For ECRTS artifact reviewers
-- Because setting up your system to run the benchmarks can be complex, reviewers can send their SSH public keys to the email: `??` with subject `ECRTS artifact reviewer`.
+- Because setting up your system to run the benchmarks can be complex, reviewers can send their SSH public keys to the email: `peterson.yuhala@unine.ch` with subject `ECRTS artifact reviewer public key`.
 - We will then configure our server to allow remote SSH access to the pre-configured server to run the benchmarks.
-Once this is configured, you will receive a confirmation email on how to
+Once this is configured, you will receive a confirmation email on how to proceed to access the server remotely.
 - We encourage the reviewers to organize time slots among themselves to prevent running experiments concurrently on the same server.
 - For reviewers using our pre-configured server via SSH, feel free to skip directly to the section [Native cyclictest](#native-cyclictest-baseline) to begin running the benchmarks.
 Otherwise, please setup your system as described in the following.